Add a rewards credit card to your account and you can earn points per $1 spent through PayPal.

 Once you have set up a PayPal account, you can add your credit card details to your PayPal wallet.
 Then, when you're shopping online, you'll just need to click on "PayPal" as the payment option, enter your login details and choose the card you want to use.

-How can I link a credit card or bank account to my PayPal account?
+How can I link a credit card to my PayPal account?

 - Log in to your PayPal account.

 - Click on "Wallet" at the top of the page.

 - Select "Link a card", fill in your card details and follow the prompts to confirm the account.

 After you have linked your account, you may see a $1 charge from PayPal on your credit card account.
 This is a temporary authorisation charge that PayPal uses to confirm the account is valid.
 Once that's confirmed, the $1 charge is released (so it's never actually taken from your account).

 In most cases, you'll earn points when you use PayPal to buy clothes, mobile devices, makeup, music or for any other retail purchases.
 Spending that usually doesn't earn points includes gambling transactions, foreign currency purchases, gift cards and any other transactions that may be processed as cash advances.

 The terms and conditions for credit card reward schemes vary when it comes to "eligible transactions" that earn points, so check with your card provider for more information.